Distances on a masure (affine ordered hovel): Masures

 \subsubsection{Sector-faces, sectors}

 A \textit{sector-face} $f$ of $\A$ is a set of the form $x+F^v$ for some vectorial face $F^v$ and some $x\in \A$.
 The point $x$ is its \textit{base point} and $F^v$ is its \textit{direction}.
 The \textit{germ at infinity} $\F=germ_\infty(f)$ of $f$ is the filter composed of all the subsets of $\A$ which contain an element of the form $x+u+F^v$, for some $u\in \overline{F^v}$.
-In this paper, we will mainly consider germs at infinity of sector-faces (and not their germs at their base points) and thus we will sometimes say ``germ'' instead of ``germ at infinity''.

 When $F^v$ is a vectorial chamber, one calls $f$ a \textit{sector}.
 The intersection of two sectors of the same direction is a sector of the same direction.
 A \textit{sector-germ} of $\A$ is a filter which is the germ at infinity of some sector of $\A$.
 We denote by $\pm \infty$ the germ of $\pm C^v_f$.